AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

 1. Presidents have similarities, but also a lot of differences in how their popularity rates evolves with time.
 We should take that into account and estimate one trendline per president.
 We'll do that later.

-2. Even beyond president effects, it seems that there is much more variation in the data that a Binomial distribution expects (as is often the case with count data).
+2. Even beyond president effects, it seems that there is much more variation in the data than a Binomial distribution can account for (as is often the case with count data).
 This is called overdispersion of data in statistical linguo, and is due to the fact that the Binomial's variance depends on its mean.
 A convenient way to get around this limitation is to use a Beta-Binomial likelihood, to add one degree of freedom and allow the variance to be estimated independently from the mean value.
 For more details about this distribution and its parametrization, see [this blog post](https://alexandorra.github.io/pollsposition_blog/popularity/macron/gaussian%20processes/polls/2021/01/18/gp-popularity.html#Build-me-a-model).
 In short, this allows each poll to have its own Binomial probability, which even makes sense scientifically: it's conceivable that each poll is different in several ways from the others (even when done by the same pollster), because there are measurement errors and other factors we did not include, even beyond pollsters' and method's biases.

 ```python
 with pm.Model(coords=COORDS) as pooled_popularity: